sigvartmh/fw-nrfconnect-nrf-1/doc/nrf/ug_nrf9160.rst

    Most operators do not require other certifications than GCF or PTCRB.
    For the current status of GCF and PTCRB certifications, see `nRF9160 certifications`_.

-There are two ways to update the modem firmware:
+There are two ways to update the modem firmware, either through a full upgrade or delta patches:

 Full upgrade
-  A full upgrade of the modem firmware requires a wired connection.
+  A full upgrade of the modem firmware requires wired connection (JLink or UART) or an external flash with at least 2MiB.
-  The upgrade is done through the nRF Connect Programmer, which is part of `nRF Connect for Desktop`_.
+  For wired JLink connections, the upgrade is done through the nRF Connect Programmer, which is part of `nRF Connect for Desktop`_.
   See `Updating the nRF9160 DK cellular modem`_ in the nRF Connect Programmer User Guide for instructions.
+  For wired UART connections, the upgrade is performed using the SMP protocol.
+  See ``nrfjprog`` help text for instructions on how to perform this update.
+  For wireless connections the new modem firmware is banked in the external flash before it is passed on to the modem.
+  See the :ref:`http_application_update_sample` sample for an example implementation of full upgrade of the modem firmware.

 Delta patches
   Delta patches are upgrades that contain only the difference from the last version.